franciscovillaescusa/CAMELS_Multifield_Challenge/docs/source/description_benckmark.rst

 Benchmark
 =========

 For the 2D maps, CMC provides a benchmark to compare the results with.
-It consists in the codes written to train and test the networks together with their actual weights.
+It consists of the codes written to train and test the networks together with their actual weights.

 Requisites
 ----------